 In early 2007, the Iranian Privatization Organization announced that a majority (51%) stake in TCI was due to be sold by the end of September 2007.
 However, it was not until September 2009 that privatisation finally took place.
 It was reported that local consortium Etemad Mobin paid more than USD7.8bn to secure a 50% plus one share stake in TCI.
 Etemad-e-Mobin comprises three companies, two of which are reportedly controlled by the Iranian Revolutionary Guard.
 Shares were exchanged through the Tehran Stock Exchange in November 2009.

-A few weeks after the announcement, it was reported that Iran's General Inspections Organisation (GIO) had launched a probe into the connections between Etemad-e-Mobin and the Iranian Revolutionary Guard (see Regulatory Developments).
+A few weeks after the announcement, it was reported that Iran's General Inspections Organisation (GIO) had launched a probe into the connections between Etemad-e- Mobin and the Iranian Revolutionary Guard (see Regulatory Developments).
 On August 20 2013, the mobile arm of TCI, the Mobile Company of Iran (MCI), listed on the Tehran Stock Exchange's Second Market.
 MCI had previously offered 5.5% of its shares on the Iranian over-the-counter (OTC) market for a combined value of USD396mn.

-Strategy

-As a state-owned operator, TCl's strategy is strongly influenced by the priorities of Iran's governing authorities.
+Strategy As a state-owned operator, TCI's strategy is strongly influenced by the priorities of Iran's governing authorities.
 Central to the government's telecommunications strategy has been the expansion of the country's national communications infrastructure.
 Priority areas include the development of the national fibre-optic network and the development of rural communications infrastructures.
-Within the field of mobile communications, TCl has pursued the deployment of new technologies, such as 3G/4G, as well as a range of new data-based value-added services.
+Within the field of mobile communications, TCI has pursued the deployment of new technologies, such as 3G/4G, as well as a range of new data-based value-added services.
 In March 2014, TCI reviewed its strategic objective of achieving full convergence of fixed and mobile services.
-Jurki Markku Runola, TCI transformation plan advisor, said that 2013 saw TCI focus on the basics and 2014 saw TCI produce practical outcomes, before growth in 2015 and full convergence of fixed and mobile services in 2016.
+Jurki Markku Runola, TCI transformation plan advisor, said that 2013 saw TCI focus on the basics, producing practical outcomes in2014, then growth was targeted in 2015 and focus shifted to full convergence of fixed and mobile services in 2016.
+Financial Results At the end of 2013, TCI reported total revenue for the year of IRR115, 666bn (USD4.2bn), net profit of IRR23,094bn (USD838mn), operating profit of IRR20,480bn (USD743mn) and total investments of IRR39,827bn (USD1.45bn).
+Operational Developments 2016 The company signed a memorandum of understanding (MoU) with Italtel to update and modernize its telecommunications infrastructure.
+The move aims to modernize Iran's national telecommunications infrastructure as international sanctions on the country are eased.

-Financial Results

-At the end of 2013, TCI reported total revenue for the year of IRR115,666bn (USD4.2bn) net profit of IRR23,094bn (USD838mn) operating profit of IRR20,480bn (USD743mn) and total investments of IRR39,827bn (USD1.45bn).

-Operational Developments